MaoDhell/MaoDhell/README.md

 ## Hi, I'm Laura 👾

-Software engineering student with a background in graphic design and a passion for building things that look as good as they work.
+Software engineering student with hands-on experience in graphic design and 3D production.
 I combine technical problem-solving with visual thinking from REST APIs to React interfaces, with a side of Unreal Engine and 3D environments.